Scott McDonald: Early career

-McDonald was born in Dandenong, and began his career at Doveton, before joining Casey Comets.
-He made three appearances on loan from his Victorian State League club, Cranbourne Comets, with Gippsland Falcons in the ANSL, where he became the club's youngest ever NSL player, replacing Jason Marsh, when making his first-team debut aged just fifteen.
+McDonald was born in Dandenong, and began his career at Doveton SC, before joining Cranbourne Soccer Club (known today as Casey Comets) and the Victorian Institute of Sport.

+Gippsland Falcons

+Aged just 15 years and 212 days, McDonald made his National Soccer League debut for the Gippsland Falcons in their 3–0 home loss to Wollongong Wolves on March 21, 1999.
+He came on as a 57th minute substitute for Robbie Puca.

+He made three appearances for the Falcons on loan from the Victorian Institute of Sport.

+He is the youngest senior player in the history of the Gippsland Falcons and the third youngest player to make their senior debut in Australian football history.

+Southampton

 McDonald started off as a trainee with Southampton in 2001 where he managed only three appearances (one first-team start and two as a substitute), being loaned to Huddersfield Town where again he had chances to play first team football.
 McDonald scored just once for Huddersfield, in a 2–1 defeat to Tranmere Rovers and AFC Bournemouth (scoring once against Shrewsbury).
 Upon reaching the end of his contract with Southampton he signed for Wimbledon on a rolling monthly contract.

 He had talks with Drogheda United in 2003 but failed to agree terms.